Was Jesus born "at Jerusalem"?

 It is obvious that this is a very sensitive issue with these Mormons.
 According to them, Alma was referring to the surrounding area of Jerusalem and not the city itself.
 They insist that Alma was a real person, so to credit him with saying that Christ would someday be born in Jerusalem and not in Bethlehem would be a serious faux pas.
 To say otherwise casts doubt upon the historicity of Mormonism's sacred Book of Mormon.

 We do not hide the fact that we do not believe the Book of Mormon is an ancient text.
-Because we believe Alma is a fictitious character, we naturally wouldn't credit him with such a gaffe.
+Because we believe Alma is a fictitious character, we naturally wouldn’t credit him with such a gaffe.
 We are not implying that Joseph Smith was ignorant as to where Jesus was born.
 Instead, we believe that this was a simple slip of the pen.
 Joseph Smith may have mistaken the better-known Jerusalem for the lesser Bethlehem.
 It is not like this has not happened before.
-For instance, in a missionary manual published by the LDS Church titled Gospel Lessons for the Lamanite People, it reads on page 2 of lesson five, "Nephi lived in America at the time Jesus was born across the ocean in Jerusalem."
+For instance, “in October, 1966, a study was initated by the Indian Committee of The Church of Jesus Christ of Latter-day Saints to determine an effective method of teaching the gospel to Lamanite people, the result of which is this lesson manual.”
+On page 2 of lesson five of this manual, it reads, “Nephi lived in America at the time Jesus was born across the ocean in Jerusalem.”

-In their Commentary on the Book of Mormon (3:133), George Reynolds and Janne M. Sjodahl write, "Alma's prophecy is a grand supplement of Benjamin's prediction.
-Both prophets testified that the Lord, Israel's Messiah, at no far distant time, would come to redeem His people.
-Their prophecies were fulfilled not long after when Jesus, the Son of God, was born in Jerusalem, the land of their forefathers."
-If Reynolds and Sjodahl's use of the phrase in Jerusalem is conceded to be an oversight, it demonstrates that Smith could have also made a similar mistake in Alma 7:10.
-However, if LDS apologists wish to reject the notion that Reynolds and Sjodahl made a mistake, we would hope they would at least be honest enough to concede that the phrase land of our forefathers is a direct reference to the city of Jerusalem.
+In their Commentary on the Book of Mormon (3:133), George Reynolds and Janne M. Sjodahl write, “Alma’s prophecy is a grand supplement of Benjamin’s prediction.
+Both prophets testified that the Lord, Israel’s Messiah, at no far distant time, would come to redeem His people.
+Their prophecies were fulfilled not long after when Jesus, the Son of God, was born in Jerusalem, the land of their forefathers.”
+If the 1966 missionary manual and Reynolds and Sjodahl’s use of the phrase “in Jerusalem” is conceded to be an oversight, it demonstrates that Smith could have also made a similar mistake in Alma 7:10.
+Notice, we are not saying the Joseph Smith was stupid, as some LDS apologists have attempted to put words into our mouth.
+However, if LDS apologists wish to reject the notion that the missionary manual as well as Reynolds and Sjodahl made a mistake, we would hope they would at least be honest enough to concede that the phrase land of our forefathers is a direct reference to the city of Jerusalem.

 Dr. Peterson argues, "The most reliable way to determine what a given phrase means in the Book of Mormon, therefore, is to look at the Book of Mormon" (Review of Books on the Book of Mormon 5:73).
 This is a reasonable point.
 The problem is that Peterson and his colleagues ignore this guidance and instead go to great lengths to defend a phrase that is not included in the text.
 While much has been written to defend the notion that Jesus was born in the land of Jerusalem, the fact of the matter is that this phrase is not used in this passage.
 We repeat, the phrase land of Jerusalem is not used in Alma 7:10.
 Granted, the Book of Mormon does use this phrase, but it cannot be overlooked that at times even this expression refers to the city proper and not just the surrounding area.